aleexsaanchez/alexsanchez-edge-gateway/README.md

 > All traffic enters through Cloudflare’s Anycast network, where security is enforced *before* reaching the application.

-📌 **No origin servers are exposed**, dramatically reducing attack surface.
+📌 **No origin servers are exposed**, significantly reducing attack surface.

 ---